 Cut sections of fresh fruit added to stews, curries, and stir-fries with chicken, and fish and shrimp.

 The fruit can be used to make sauce, pickle, chutney, tarts, and jam.

-Oxalic acid has been considered as anti-nutrient compound as it interferes with absorption and metabolism of several natural minerals such as calcium, magnesium, etc. It also predisposes to a condition known as oxaluria, a condition which may leads to the formation of oxalate kidney stones.
+Oxalic acid has been considered an anti-nutrient compound as it interferes with the absorption and metabolism of several natural minerals such as calcium, magnesium, etc. It also predisposes to a condition known as oxaluria, a condition that may lead to the formation of oxalate kidney stones.
 In some people with impaired kidney function, its consumption would result in renal failure and may cause death.
-People with known kidney disease should therefore, advice to avoid eating star fruit.
+Individuals with known kidney disease should, therefore, encouraged to avoid eating star fruit.

-<<-Back to Fruit nutrition from star fruit.
-Visit here for an impressive list of all variety of fruits with complete illustrations of their nutrition facts and health benefits.
+≺≺ Back to Fruits from Star fruit.
+Visit here for an impressive list of all varieties of fruits with complete illustrations of their nutrition facts and health benefits.

-USDA National Nutrient Database. (opens new window)
+USDA National Nutrient Database. (opens in new window)